withinboredom/docker-blue-volume/README.md

 # Blue Volume

 BV is an answer to distributed storage.
-Instead of using NFS, Ceph, or those other guys, this uses syncthing -- a bittorrent based file syncronizer.
+Instead of using NFS, Ceph, or those other guys, this uses syncthing -- a bittorrent inspired file syncronizer.

 # How to use it